zorro-ftw/zorro-ftw/README.md

 ###

 Hi, I'm Salih.
 A former mechanical engineer with near 6 years of experience, who decided to respond to his annoying inner voice and switch careers.
 I have successfully graduated from 24 weeks Frontend Course of [Jagaad Academy](https://academy.jagaad.com/) with first place.
-Now I'm working as a Frontend Developer in Jagaad.
+Now I'm working as a Frontend Developer in Jagaad for almost a year.

 * React
 * Next.js